 If the amount of royalty due upon any products obtained from any petroleum lease is not paid within 30 days after such amount has been ascertained, any officer appointed for that purpose by the Minister may seize and take possession on behalf of the Crown of any products obtained from such lease, and the lease itself may be cancelled by the Governor, and the amount of royalty due shall, until paid or enforced as aforesaid, be a debt due from the lessee to the Crown.

-[Section 74 amended by No. 8 of 1940 s.
+[Section 74 amended: No. 8 of 1940 s.
 36.]

 75. Penalties